How To Do a Ladder Workout for Runners

 How Often To Do A Ladder Workout

 If you are new to speed training or just getting back into running, do one ladder workout a week to boost your speed and fitness level.
 For more advanced runners, add one ladder workout a week to your training, and do one additional speed workout a week.
 You can do a tempo run, strides, Tabata running, fartleks, or another interval workout for your second speed workout.
+Whenever you do a speed workout such as a ladder workout, take an easy day, rest day, or active recovery day following your workout to allow your body time to recover from intense training.

 Your ladder workout will count as a hard day in your running program, so follow it with a rest day or easy recovery day.
 It’s important to follow the easy-hard principle with your running program so your body has plenty of recovery days as you train.
 You do not want to do hard days every day or go all-out with speed workouts two days in a row as this will lead to running injuries and burnout.